section-engineering-education/engineering-education/articles/agora-cloud-recording/index.md

 - [Composite mode](https://docs.agora.io/en/cloud-recording/cloud_recording_composite_mode?platform=RESTful): Generates a single mixed audio and video file for all UIDs in a channel.

-In the body of the request, we should specify the UID, the channel ID, and configurations like `recordingConfig`, `storageConfig`, `recordingFileConfig`, `snapshotConfig` and `extensionServiceConfig`.
-If you have set up token authentication for your Agora project, you should also pass a `token` in the body.
-To learn more about token authentication, refer to [this article](engineering-education/agora-express-token-server/).
+In the body of the request, we should specify the UID, the channel ID, authentication token (if app certificate is enabled for your application), and configurations like `recordingConfig`, `storageConfig`, `recordingFileConfig`, `snapshotConfig` and `extensionServiceConfig`.

 We will not be covering `snapshotConfig` and `extensionServiceConfig`.
 If you'd like to learn about the complete schema of the request, refer to [the documentation](https://docs.agora.io/en/cloud-recording/restfulapi/#/Cloud%20Recording/start).